 - You are only allowed to take one art subject (Fine Art & Textiles or Graphic Communication). - It is not possible to take Drama and Dance in combination. - It is not possible to take Sport and PE. - Students will be allowed to take Computing if they are in Sets 1 and 2 for Maths.
-Students in other sets may be considered for the course if they can demonstrate an interest in and enthusiasm for the subject, and have some experience of coding. - Students can opt for BTEC Dance or GCSE Latin as new subjects.
+Students in other sets may be considered for the course if they can demonstrate an interest in and enthusiasm for the subject, and have some experience of coding. - Students can opt for BTEC Dance, Business or OCR Health and Social Care as new subjects.
 It is important that students and families seek advice and guidance before making this choice.
 Fresh start subjects can be exciting but are challenging and may not suit every student.
-Dance will only run if there is sufficient interest, and Latin will also only run if there are sufficient numbers. - Students and parents/carers should note the marks for effort, quality of work and ability to meet deadlines on the December school report.
-Students should choose subjects where these marks are 1 or 2.
-Students with marks of 3 or 4 will not be allowed to take these courses in Years 10 and 11 or, in exceptional circumstances, will be referred to senior staff and Curriculum Leaders for a decision. - Further guidance about choosing a first and second choice of option subjects and how to submit these choices to school will be provided in January. - Where we are unable to timetable a student's first or second choice of subjects, we aim to confirm this in early May to allow an additional choice of subjects to be made.
+Dance will only run if there is sufficient interest. - Latin We have not been able to run this subject for a number of years due to low numbers.
+If students would like to express an interest in Latin instead of or alongside French or Spanish they should do so in their option choices meeting. - Students and parents/carers should note the scores for 'attitudes to learning' on the March school report.
+Students should choose subjects where these marks are 3 or higher.
+Students with marks of 4 or 5 will not be allowed to take these courses in Years 10 and 11 or, in exceptional circumstances, will be referred to senior staff and Curriculum Leaders for a decision.